Multi-Domain Command Europe

-The 56th Artillery Command is a two-star command of the United States Army that serves as the Force Field Artillery Headquarters for U.S. Army Europe and Africa, with a mission to synchronize, integrate, and control fires and effects in support of the theater land component.
-The unit was originally formed on 14 September 1942, as the 56th Coast Artillery Brigade and has been reorganized and redesignated several times until its inactivation on 30 June 1991, following the reunification of Germany and the end of the Cold War.
+Multi-Domain Command Europe (MDC-E) is a command of the United States Army.
+It is the Force Field Artillery Headquarters for U.S. Army Europe and Africa, tasked to "synchronize, integrate, and control fires and effects" for U.S. land forces.

+It was originally formed on 14 September 1942, as the 56th Coast Artillery Brigade and has been reorganized and redesignated several times until its inactivation on 30 June 1991, following the reunification of Germany and the end of the Cold War.
 United States Army Europe and Africa conducted the reactivation ceremony for the 56th Artillery Command on 8 November 2021, at Lucius D. Clay Kaserne, Wiesbaden, Germany.
-The 56th Artillery Command's headquarters in located in Mainz-Kastel and is commanded by Brigadier General Steven P. Carpenter.
+At the change of command ceremony on July 11, 2025 56th Artillery Command was renamed the Multi-Domain Command Europe (MDC-E).

 History

-56th Coast Artillery Brigade

 The 56th Coast Artillery Brigade was organized in the Army of the United States on 14 September 1942, and over six months later, it was activated at Camp Stewart, Georgia on 10 April 1943.
 The unit was reorganized and redesignated as the 56th Antiaircraft Artillery Brigade on 28 May 1943 and deployed to the European Theater for operations in World War II.
 The 56th deployed from England to Belgium and played a crucial role in the defense of the Allies’ most important port, Antwerp Harbor, from October 1944 to March 1945.
 The 56th defended the port from V-1 and V-2 rockets, conducting 24 hour operations during a 175-day bombardment.
 For the Defense of Antwerp Harbor, the Headquarters Battery earned two Belgian Army Order of the Day citations and the Belgian Fourragère.
 During World War Two, the 56th earned campaign participation credits for the Northern France, the Rhineland, and the Central Europe campaigns before participating in the occupation of Germany.
 Headquarters & Headquarters Battery is entitled to permanently display the Belgian Fourragère from the spearhead of its guidon.

 The 56th was inactivated 3 December 1945 at Camp Shanks, New York.